ibbles/LearningUnreal/Niagara System.md

 A [[Niagara System]] is a the thing that _is_ a particle system in Niagara.
-It is a container for various other stuff, such as emitters and ....
+It is a container for various other stuff, such as emitters, parameters, and ....
 (Anything else?)
-A Niagara System is an [[Asset]] that can be created from and lives in the Content Browser.
+A Niagara System is an [[Asset]] that can be created from and lives in the [[Content Browser]].
 Create a new Niagara System by [[Content Browser]]  > right-click > Niagara System > pick one of the templates.
 A Niagara System can be placed or spawned in a [[Level]].
 Drag the particle system from the [[Content Browser]] to the [[Level Viewport]] to create an instance.